opensourcedesign/opensourcedesign.github.io/README.md

 On submission the Worker runs a **duplicate check** against the live job index (`/jobs/index.json`, built by Hugo from `layouts/jobs/section.json.json`): if an open posting with the same or a very similar title exists, the form shows it and asks for confirmation before creating the PR.

-To update an existing posting (fix details, mark it as solved or closed), use the "Edit this posting" link in the sidebar of the job's page - it opens the same form prefilled, and submits a moderated pull request that updates the file in place.
+To update an existing posting (fix details, mark it as filled or closed), use the "Edit this posting" link in the sidebar of the job's page - it opens the same form prefilled, and submits a moderated pull request that updates the file in place.

 Around six weeks after publication, posters of still-open jobs get a **reminder email** asking whether the position is still open (`job-reminder.yml`, weekly; it maps each file back to its submission PR and pulls the email from the Worker's KV store - manually committed postings are skipped).